imgrant/ebi-gallery-infra/README.md

     203.0.113.79                 : ok=47   changed=25   unreachable=0    failed=0    skipped=18   rescued=0    ignored=0
     ```

-   💡 `terraform-inventory` constructs the Ansible inventory dynamically from theTerraform state, passing in some key variables.
+   💡 `terraform-inventory` constructs the Ansible inventory dynamically from the Terraform state, passing in some key variables.
    The SSH key file created by the Terraform plan is used to authenticate, and host key checking is disabled in Ansible to bypass the unknown host key prompt.

 7. ### 🥳 Go to the application URL and use the interface to browse and upload images